 A study served lunch in two different ways to 30 average weight women.
 The meal consisted of a huge plate of classic pasta and a glass of water.
 All women were instructed to eat to the point of comfortable fullness.
-During one visit they them to eat as quick as possible.
+During one visit they them to eat as quickly as possible.
 On the other visit, they were asked to eat slowly and down their utensils between each bite.

 Here’s what they found when they compared the difference:

 - Fast eaters: 646 calories in 9 minutes

 - Slow eaters: 579 calories in 29 minutes